February 26, 2022 | 12:30 - 3:30 pm

 - Maximum length shall not exceed 7”, this includes accessories.

-- The wheelbase (distance between front and rear axles) may be changed.
+- The wheelbase (distance between the front and rear axles) may be changed.

 - Maximum overall height shall not exceed 3”, this includes accessories.